-Hurricane Eta to make ‘catastrophic’ strike in Nicaragua, with disastrous inland flooding
+Major Hurricane Eta to make ‘catastrophic’ strike in Nicaragua, with disastrous inland flooding

 Flash flooding could be potentially disastrous across large parts of Central America, a region that has seen such events lead to massive death tolls in the past, such as during Hurricane Mitch in 1998.

-A Category 5 storm at landfall, Mitch killed at least 11,000 in Central America, primarily in Nicaragua, Honduras and Guatemala after producing up to an estimated 75 inches of rain in some spots.
+After peaking at Category 5 strength and making landfall as a Category 1 storm, Mitch killed at least 11,000 in Central America, primarily in Nicaragua, Honduras and Guatemala after producing up to an estimated 75 inches of rain.
 Mitch was the deadliest Atlantic hurricane in at least 200 years, and flooding occurred far from the storm’s main circulation.

 Eta is similarly expected to rapidly weaken after landfall from a wind standpoint, but its torrential tropical rains will continue to rage unimpeded as its circulation meanders over varied terrain from Tuesday through about Friday.